OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_statemachine.md

 1.1.
 Click on the "Related to" field and select the option ***Document / Purchase Order.
 	![CreateStateMachine](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/tutorials/statemachine/create-state-machine.png)

 1.2.
-Now open the new "PurchaseOrderStateMachine", by clicking on it, and use the "Add New" button to add the new "Review" state.
+Open the new "PurchaseOrderStateMachine", by clicking on it, and use the "Add New" button to add the new "Review" state.
 	![AddNewState](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/tutorials/statemachine/add-new-state.png)

 1.3.
 Repeat the process to create the "Approved" and "Rejected" states, but in these states activate the options "Disable all attributes" and "Disable all operations":